Chicken Katsu

 Instructions

-- Fry each cutlet for about 3-4 minutes per side or until golden brown, and cooked through.
-Remove and drain on a paper towel-lined plate.
+- Fry: In a large skillet, heat ½ to ⅔ inch of oil over medium-high heat (around 350°F).
+Fry each cutlet for 3–4 minutes per side, or until golden brown and cooked through.
+Transfer to a paper towel-lined plate.

 Notes